-- a) Existing resource condition: No endangered species have been noted in the park at this time.
+- a) Existing resource condition: No threatened or endangered species have been observed in the park at this time.
 However, there are small areas that have been designated by the state as potential marbled murrelet habitat.
-Coho salmon, a threatened species, exist in the park. - b) Resources protection measures: Restoring the health of the park forests may provide scarce habitat for endangered or threatened species.
-Culvert replacement can provide viable, healthy salmon habitat within the park that is under-utilized due to blocking or perched culverts. - c) Stewardship practice recommendations: As per county policy, restoration thinning is recommended along with the management of diseased trees, under-planting with native tree species and removal of invasive species to improve forest health and to create habitat for endangered or threatened species.
-The RMAPS will be used to maintain forest roads and replace and repair culverts further protection critical habitat.
-Other existing forest roads in the park will be abandoned with culverts being removed to restore natural stream flows.
+Puget Sound steelhead are federally threatened and potentially present in the park; spawning is documented within the Coulter Creek watershed.
+Coulter Creek is designated critical habitat for listed steelhead.
+Puget Sound Chinook are present lower in the watershed and are also federally listed as threatened. - b) Resources protection measures: Restoring the health of the park forests may provide scarce habitat for endangered or threatened species.
+Culvert removal or replacement will restore fish access and provide viable, healthy salmon habitat within the park. - c) Stewardship practice recommendations: As per county policy, restoration thinning is recommended along with the management of diseased trees, under-planting with native tree species and removal of invasive species to improve forest health and to create habitat for endangered or threatened species.
+The RMAPS will be used to maintain forest roads and replace and repair culverts and provide further protection to critical habitat in RMZs.
+Some existing forest roads in the park will be abandoned with culverts removed to restore natural stream flows.
 This will require extensive resources and inter-agency cooperation.